What Are the Different Types of Roofing Sheets?

 Amongst all materials, there are few that boast the same combination of durability and longevity as metal roofing sheets.
 Whilst they are by no means as easy to handle or install, nor as cost-effective as other materials, if you’re looking for top-notch performance and strength, metal is a fantastic choice.
 What’s more, metal roofing can last for over 40 years, far eclipsing cheaper alternatives.

-Our range of metal roof sheets includes a variety of profiles, including standard corrugated metal sheets, as well as those in tile effect and box profiles.
+Our range of metal roof sheets includes a variety of profiles, including standard corrugated metal sheets, as well as those in tile effect and box profile sheets.
 All of these are available in a broad selection of colours, finishes, and additional coatings which provide extra resistance to weather damage.
 Most metal roofing sheets are made from galvanised steel, which is exceptionally durable.

 - Weight: Metal roofing is heavy, particularly compared to materials such as bitumen or PVC.
 You can expect metal roof sheets to weigh around 6kg per square metre once installed, meaning your structure will need a bit of strength to handle it.